suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 to execute.
 Typically inside a `guard clause if statement`, we would see a `return` statement, which would end the function's execution.

-In our case we want to add this code to the top of our `handleClickCell`
+In our case, we want to add this code to the top of our `handleClickCell`
 function:

 ```js